The Xometry app works best with JavaScript enabled!

 “Glued” is a broad term, and a deeper analysis is required.
 Plywood is a glue-laminated board made of alternating grain veneers.
 It is usually bonded with phenolic resin and, because the resin layers are very thin, it generally cuts well.
 Phenolics release formaldehyde when cut, so good extraction and a carbon filter mask are must-haves.
 MDF is also a commonly phenolic bonded board, though made of compressed fibers rather than veneers.
 It is safe and effective to cut, with extraction and a filter mask.
 Wooden components bonded with PVA (polyvinyl acetate) adhesives are safe to cut.
 Cyanoacrylate adhesive bonded materials, however, produce severely irritating fumes when heated.
 Extraction and a breathing mask with closed-eye protection are required.
 If the glue requires cutting properties that differ greatly from the matrix and is present in gap-filling quantities, it can be hard to find compromise settings that enable both cuts in the same pass.

-What Are the Benefits of Using Laser Cutting?
+Benefits of Using Laser Cutting

 1. The motion of the optical head is achieved using a low-cost machine, fully automated by established approaches.